Cuban migration to Philadelphia: Economic Factors

-During the late 19th century many Cubans had left their home to find better opportunities for them and support their families through finding work in the U.S..
-A large portion of these Cubans found work in the Cigar industry all along the east coast of the United States.
-Philadelphia was one of the primary cities alongside the east coast that Cuban migrants would move to due to the large factories that offered many employment opportunities.
+During the late 19th century many Cubans had left their home to find better opportunities and to support their families through finding work in the U.S..
+A large portion of these Cubans found work in the cigar industry all along the east coast of the United States.
+Philadelphia was one of the primary cities along the east coast that Cuban migrants would move to due to the large factories that offered many employment opportunities.

 Companies like the Bayuk Brothers/Co, now known today as Phillies (cigar), was the largest manufacturer of cigars in Philadelphia and as a result brought on many migrant workers under their employment.
 In the 1880s most employees at cigar factories like Bayuk were middle class Cubans who had little experience in actual cigar manufacturing to begin with rather than refugees that arrived to the U.S. with very little.
-Some of these workers would actually go one to use their acquired skills and knowledge to open their own cigar stores later in their career.
+Some of these workers would actually go on to use their acquired skills and knowledge to open their own cigar stores later in their career.
 "The history of the cigar-making Bayuk brothers begins in 1896 when Sam, Max and Meyer Bayuk pooled $325 and opened their first factory in a rented Philadelphia attic, joining 900 or so other Philadelphia cigar makers.
 Their first cigar brand, PRINCESS BONNIE, sold well enough they were able to opened a second factory in Lancaster county, PA.
 In 1910, they introduced PHILADELPHIA HAND MADE PERFECTO, which the smoking public quickly adopted, shortening the name to “Phillies.”
 In 1912, the Bayuk Bros.
 Cigar Co. moved to larger headquarters in Philadelphia while operating small factories in Allentown, Steelton and Bethlehem in PA, Newark and Perth Amboy in NJ as well as one in Binghamton, NY.

-An economic shift occurred during the 1890s that resulted in the immigration of poorer laborers rather than the previously moderately well of middle class of Cubans that came before.
+An economic shift occurred during the 1890s that resulted in the immigration of poorer laborers rather than the previously moderately well-off middle class of Cubans that came before.
 This was primarily a result of the Cuban War of Independence.
 This caused many of the unskilled workers who arrived on the shores of the U.S. to become factory workers in larger scale operations.
 Another industry that Cubans worked in predominately was the steam engine and locomotive industry.
-Baldwin Locomotive Works one of the major forces in the industry employed many Cubans as well as other groups of Latinos.
+Baldwin Locomotive Works, one of the major forces in the industry, employed many Cubans as well as other groups of Latinos.

 Social Organization

-A majority of Spanish speaking individuals were drawn to Southwark, Philadelphia as other minority groups had made this area of the city their home.
+A majority of Spanish-speaking individuals were drawn to Southwark, Philadelphia as other minority groups had made this area of the city their home.
 The large congregation of Cuban and Hispanic immigrants led to the development of two organizations of note.